BlakeBild/Tiny_Monster_Trainer/README.md

 A game for the Thumby
 (I don't know what I'm doing 🥳)

 (If you're here for the most recent version of tiny monster trainer, that is not on the thumby arcade yet.
-You just need to put Tiny_Monster_Trainer.py and the /Curtain folder on the thumby.)
+You just need to put Tiny_Monster_Trainer.py, the /Curtain folder, and the /Ghost folder on the thumby.)

 Move around, fight monsters, collect monsters, train monsters.